 Contestants are judged on cooperative attitude, problem solving, delivery, problem analysis and opening and closing statements.
 Based on cumulative ranking, the top eight finalists (and two alternates) will be determined.

 Prizes are awarded to four state finalists.
-The winner receives a $2,500 Cat® Dealer gift certificate, $1,500 from GROWMARK, and will advance to the AFBF Discussion Meet in January 2023 in San Juan, Puerto Rico.
+The winner receives a $2,500 Cat® Dealer gift certificate, $1,500 from GROWMARK, and will advance to the AFBF Discussion Meet in January 2024 in Salt Lake City, Utah.